 Support of QoS Level -1

-Because PUBLISH messages with QoS level -1 could be sent at any time by clients (even with no connection setup) a transparent GW needs to maintain for those messages a dedicated MQTT connection with the server.
-An aggregating or hybrid GW may use any aggregating MQTT connection to forward those messages to the server.
+Because PUBLISH packets with QoS level -1 could be sent at any time by clients (even with no connection setup) a transparent GW needs to maintain for those packets a dedicated MQTT connection with the server.
+An aggregating or hybrid GW may use any aggregating MQTT connection to forward those packets to the server.

 “Best practice” values for timers and counters